 - Can I remain anonymous if I call to report someone for tax fraud?

 Yes, you may remain anonymous.
-You do not have to provide your name, phone number or any identifying information.
 However, there are situations where we may need more information from you to proceed with an investigation and contacting you would be helpful.

 Tax fraud is a crime that hurts all of us.
 Tax fraud decreases the revenue available to fund essential state and local services.
 These services include funds for police and fire departments, highway improvements, libraries, schools, parks, hospitals, courts and more.
 Plus, fraud hurts the honest business owner or individual who pays and reports their taxes every year.

 - What information do we need?